jpetazzo/raitcp/README.md

 from the other link) it just discards it.

 If one link becomes congested, `raitcp` will buffer data going to that link.

-It doesn't support disconnections or reconnections at the moment.
+If there is an error while reading from, or writing to, the link that connects from `raitcp left` to `raitcp right`, then `raitcp left` will try to reconnect.

 ## Useful tips and tricks